pvilalta/crypto-lizard/README.md

 ## **Tutorial**

-1. Copy and past the code from **crypto-API.js** in the google.scrypt IDE
+1. Copy and past the code from **crypto-API.js** into the google.scrypt IDE

 2. Set up your spreedsheet informations